siherrmann/validator/README.md

 - `frm` - Checks if given comma seperated list contains value/every item in array/every key in map.
 - `nfr` - Checks if given comma seperated list does not contain value/every item in array/every key in map.
 - `rex` - `regexp.MatchString(condition, strconv.Itoa(int)/strconv.FormatFloat(float, 'f', 3, 64)/string)`, array ignored
+- `fun` - Checks the value with a custom function.
+The function has to be added to the validator, so it does not work with the wrapped functions.

 For con you need to put in a condition that is convertable to the underlying type of the arrary.
 Eg. for an array of int the condition must be convertable to int (bad: `vld:"conA"`, good: `vld:"con1"`).